 This webinar will share the Center for Creative Leadership’s 3-step process to identify DAC issues in groups, which includes:

-- Examining potential factors contributing to low levels of DAC
+- Identify factors that could be contributing to any low levels of DAC

 Audience: Internal HR and Training & Development professionals and Business Unit Leaders, Team Leaders or Project Leaders